YehudaGold/context-component/README.md

     </ThemeContext.Consumer>
 );
 ```
+---

-or by using class contextType property:
+Or by using the React class component contextType property:
 ```jsx
 import React, {Component} from 'react';
 import ThemeContext from './ThemeContext';